GaloisInc/cryptol/README.md

 # What is Cryptol?

-The Cryptol specification language was designed by Galois for the NSA's Laboratory for Advanced Cybersecurity Research as a public standard for specifying cryptographic algorithms.
+The Cryptol specification language was designed by Galois for the NSA Laboratory for Advanced Cybersecurity Research as a public standard for specifying cryptographic algorithms.
 A Cryptol reference specification can serve as the formal documentation for a cryptographic module.